PIReTship/bookdata-tools/README.md

 The `bookdata` package contains Python utility code, and the `src` directory contains a number of utility modules for use in the Rust code.
-To the extent reasonable, we have tried to mirror design patterns and function names;  the Python `bookdata.db` module is split into separate `db` and `stage` modules in the Rust code.
+To the extent reasonable, we have tried to mirror design patterns and function names.